 Synopsis: Nuclear Tipping Point is a conversation with four men intimately involved in American diplomacy and national security over the last four decades: former Secretaries of State George Shultz and Henry Kissinger, former Secretary of Defense William Perry and former Senator Sam Nunn.
-In the film, the four men share personal experiences that led to their vocalizing support for a world free of nuclear weapons and the steps needed to get there.
-The film is introduced by General Colin Powell, narrated by actor Michael Douglas, and includes interviews with Governor Arnold Schwarzenegger and former Soviet President Mikhail Gorbachev.
+The four men share personal experiences that led to their vocal support for a world free of nuclear weapons and the steps needed to get there.
+Although produced in 2010, its central message remains relevant.
+The film is introduced by General Colin Powell, narrated by actor Michael Douglas, and includes interviews with former Governor Arnold Schwarzenegger and former Soviet President Mikhail Gorbachev.